jeremyong/Selene/README.md

 accepted by the class's constructor.
 In addition to primitive types, you may also pass pointers or references to other types that have been or will be registered.
-Note that constructor overloading are not supported at this time.
+Note that constructor overloading is not supported at this time.
 The arguments to the `SetClass` function are a list of member functions you wish to register (callable from Lua).
 The format is [function name, function pointer, ...].

+After a class is registered, C++ functions and methods can return pointers or references to Lua, and the class metatable will be assigned correctly.

 #### Registering Class Member Variables